changzhang3/2017_Ecological_Genomics/Online_notebook.md

 One figure popped out at her, FST (developed by Sewell Wright) histogram.
 FST of 1= complete differentiation, FST of 0 = no diff.
 FST described as **Alleles in space**.
 From this histogram, Melissa was struck by how you can separate out neutral from selective ones.

+Melissa has a data set with 96 sea stars and then the 16s microbiome.
+Would be cool to see if there is heritability in some bactera

+### Steve background

+* Inspired by Yanis Antonivics (an **OG**)
+* At the time, just so stories: **Adaptatationist programme**
+	* Just go out and go by feeling in a natural history way and prescribe an adaptation story
+	* Janis wrote a creed to quantify the operational relationahip between traits, environment, and genetics
+* Yanis was on Steve's committee and Steve was interested in adaptation with respect to invasion biology because organisms need to respond to novel environments
+	* Phenotypes can relate to the environment, but what is the genetic basis of local adaptation (in situ)?
+There are other confounding issues: demographic effects, plasticity
+* Steve thinks about environment-phenotype-genetics triangle.
+Basically a path diagram that feeds back on each other.
+	* Relationship between genes and phenotype ---GWAS (Genome wide association study)
+	* Relationship between genetics and environment --- Fst, clines between allele frequencies and environment
+* Invasion history is tough because of demographic history
+* He decided to foucs on trees; large population size, straddle huge environmental gradients so the opportunity for selection is high
+	* positive relationship between Growing season length and traits
+	* Did a  recipricol transplant of different populations to identify the extent of local adaptation in large established common gardens
+	* SK does GBS (genotype by sequencing)
+	* Problem with field: validating key gene candidates

 ------
 <div id='id-section2'/>